offworks/laraquent/README.md

 ```

 ### As a service provider
+Provide as a service to different microframeworks
 #### \Exedra
-- Basically it'll just instatiate the eloquent capsule, and set a service with name 'eloquent'.
+Basically the provider will instatiate the eloquent capsule, and register a service with name 'eloquent'.
 ```
 $app->config->set('db', array(
     'host' => 'localhost',